Parliamentary Oversight Panel (Germany): Members of the PKGr

 The PKGr can include transitional members who are no longer members of the Bundestag: In order to ensure uninterrupted oversight of the federal intelligence services, the Parliamentary Oversight Panel continues to carry out its activities beyond the end of an electoral period of the German Bundestag until the subsequent German Bundestag has decided on a new composition (Section 3 (4) PKGrG).
 Such a situation existed, for example, on October 24, 2013, when, in connection with the 2013 surveillance and espionage affair and indications of eavesdropping by the United States of America on Chancellor Angela Merkel, the FDP members of the 17th German Bundestag who had not been reelected to the 18th German Bundestag took part in a special meeting of the Oversight Panel during the legislative term of the 18th German Bundestag.

+20th Bundestag

+Established on 24 March 2022 by the 20th Bundestag with 11 members out of 13 candidates.
+The SPD parliamentary group sent four members (Uli Grötsch, Sebastian Hartmann, Ralf Stegner and Marja-Liisa Völlers), the CDU/CSU parliamentary group sent three members (Alexander Hoffmann, Roderich Kiesewetter and Christoph de Vries) while both parliamentary groups of the coalition partners the Alliance 90/The Greens and FDP sent two members, Irene Mihalic and Konstantin von Notz from the Greens and Konstantin Kuhle and Alexander Graf Lambsdorff from FDP.
+Two additional candidates, Joachim Wundrak from Alternative for Germany and André Hahn from The Left failed to get the required 369 votes.
+As chair was chosen the preceding panel's deputy Konstantin von Notz while the preceding panel's chair Roderich Kiesewetter was chosen as deputy chair.

 19th Bundestag

-The Parliamentary Oversight Panel of the 19th Bundestag consists of nine members and was established on January 18, 2018.
-The CDU/CSU parliamentary group sends three members, the SPD parliamentary group two, and the AfD parliamentary group, the FDP parliamentary group, the Alliance 90/The Greens parliamentary group and the Left Party parliamentary group one member each.
-The CDU/CSU parliamentary group holds the chair.
+The Parliamentary Oversight Panel of the 19th Bundestag was established on January 18, 2018 and consisted of nine members.
+The CDU/CSU parliamentary group sent three members, the SPD parliamentary group two, and the AfD parliamentary group, the FDP parliamentary group, the Alliance 90/The Greens parliamentary group and the Left Party parliamentary group one member each.
+The CDU/CSU parliamentary group held the chair.
 After the resignation of Armin Schuster from the Bundestag, the CDU MP Roderich Kiesewetter was elected with a broad majority of 541 votes out of 355 votes required on November 25, 2020.

-The other 8 members of the PKGr are: Konstantin von Notz (Alliance 90/The Greens) as deputy chairman, and Andrea Lindholz (CSU), Patrick Sensburg (CDU), Uli Grötsch (SPD), Thomas Hitschler (SPD), Roman Reusch (AfD), Stephan Thomae (FDP), and André Hahn (Linke).
+The other 8 members of the PKGr were: Konstantin von Notz (Alliance 90/The Greens) as deputy chairman, and Andrea Lindholz (CSU), Patrick Sensburg (CDU), Uli Grötsch (SPD), Thomas Hitschler (SPD), Roman Reusch (AfD), Stephan Thomae (FDP), and André Hahn (Linke).